 - State law notwithstanding, any investments not specifically described herein are prohibited, including, but not limited to futures and options. - In accordance with Government Code, Section 53601.6, investment in inverse floaters, range notes, or mortgage derived interest-only strips is prohibited. - Investment in any security that could result in a zero-interest accrual if held to maturity is prohibited.
-Except securities backed by the U.S. Government that could result in a zero- or negative-interest accrual if held to maturity are permitted, under a provision sunsetting on January 1, 2026, - Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - Purchasing or selling securities on margin is prohibited. - The use of reverse repurchase agreements, securities lending or any other form of borrowing or leverage is prohibited. - The purchase of foreign currency denominated securities is prohibited. - Agencies that are not Qualified Institutional Buyers (QIB) as defined by the Securities and Exchange Commission are prohibited from purchasing Private Placement Securities.
-The SEC defines a QIB as having at least \$100,000,000 in securities owned and invested.
+Except securities backed by the U.S. Government that could result in a zero- or negative-interest accrual if held to maturity are permitted, under a provision sunsetting on January 1, 2026, - Step-up notes and dual-index notes are prohibited. - Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - Purchasing or selling securities on margin is prohibited. - The use of reverse repurchase agreements, securities lending, or any other form of borrowing or leverage is prohibited. - The purchase of foreign currency denominated securities is prohibited.
+Agencies that are not Qualified Institutional Buyers (QIB) as defined by the Securities and Exchange Commission are prohibited from purchasing Private Placement Securities.
+The SEC defines a QIB as having at least \$100,000,000 in securities owned and invested. - The purchase of a security with a forward settlement date exceeding 45 days from the time of the investment is prohibited.